 4.Specifically, what vaccines have been given?
 Are they microchipped and registered?

-5.Have they been been treated for parasites (fleas and worms), and what, precisely, was used?
+5.Have they been treated for parasites (fleas and worms), and what treatments were used?

 6.Have they been checked by a vet, and is there evidence of this?

 7.How much socialisation has the puppy or kitten had?
 Have they been raised in a household where they've been exposed to everyday life/ children/ other pets?

 If answered positively and appropriately the answers to these questions should reassure you that the puppy or kitten you're interested in will grow to be a happy healthy animal.

 Please note that information regarding breed specific health checks can at times be difficult to understand and interpret.
 Common genetic disorders are a serious and growing concern.
 It's not a bad idea to write down the information you've been given and seek advice from your vet for confirmation.
 Breed clubs are also great sources of information on health testing.